IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

 Creating level 5 requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Level 5 requirements should be created using the "L5 Requirement" issue template.
-   * As part of this template, the L5 summary, Parent (Level 4) Requirement, and list of tasks (sub-issues) are filled in
+   * As part of this template, the L5 summary, Parent (Level 4) Requirement, and list of tasks (sub-issues) are filled in.
    * If you don't have sub-issues created to link in the task list, you can add text as a reminder or add them later.
    * The task list should only be appended to for the lifetime of the project.
 * Upon creation a requirement should be given the following the tags:
    * "Requirement: Level 5" (you get this for free by selecting the "L5 Requirement" issue template)
    * The appropriate parent requirement category label (Ex.
 Parent Req: SDC Data Transfer Monitoring)
-   * "Untested"
+   * "Untested" (This describes the testing status of the requirement)
 * Each requirement should be added to the IMAP project board.
 * Each requirement should be assigned a SIT milestone.